kartarkat/online-drive/README.md

 ### Components
 - **Files**  -> To render, the current file level
-- **File Item** - >To render al items in the files
+- **File Item** - >To render all items in the files
 - **Form**  -> To get user input
 - **Modal** -> To display data in modal
 - **Context Menu** -> custom menu for file item operations

 ### Hooks
-**useTreeTraversal ()**  - since we are using tree like structure, create a custom hook to do CRUD operations in the tree. it has the following functions.
+**useTreeTraversal ()**  - since we are using a tree-like structure, create a custom hook to do CRUD operations in the tree.
+It has the following functions.
 - insertNode
 - deleteNode
 - updateNode